cclib/cclib/doc/sphinx/methods.rst

 .. math:: \Phi_{ai,\alpha} = \sum_b w_{ab,\alpha} c_{ai,\alpha} c_{bi,\alpha} S_{ab}

-where the weights :math:`w_{ab}` that are applied on the Mulliken atomic orbital contributions are defined as:
+where the weights :math:`w_{ab}` that are applied on the Mulliken atomic orbital contributions are defined as following when the coefficients of the molecular orbitals are substituted into equation 11 in the original article.

 .. math:: w_{ab,\alpha} = 2 \frac{\sum_k c_{ak,\alpha}^2}{\sum_i c_{ai,\alpha}^2 + \sum_j c_{bj,\alpha}^2}